Archive for January, 2012

 So did any of you guys cross something off your “Dude, Get On That Already” list this week?
 Did you reorganize a closet or otherwise rope your husband into a challenge?
 How about ghost writing a blog post for a chihuahua?
 Just me?

+I like big globes and I cannot lie.
 You other brothers can’t deny.
 When a light walks in with an itty bitty waist…

 … and a round thing in yo face you get sprung.
 At least I do.
 John just gets all blown out and looks angelic.